South Sudan Emergency

 of UNHCR’s funding needs for South Sudan are being met

 The total population of concern, including South Sudanese refugees and internally displaced persons.

 people have fled violence in South Sudan into neighbouring countries

 How You Can Help

 As ongoing conflict and insecurity makes it even more difficult for humanitarian organizations to provide protection for refugees, the support of international donors has never been more urgent or important.
-Throughout South Sudan, nearly 5.5 million people – 42% of the population – is now in need of humanitarian aid.
+Even after many years of displacement, 70 per cent of South Sudanese refugees remain in emergency shelters.

 Despite hardship and underfunding, refugees from South Sudan are finding shelter and welcome in neighbouring countries including Sudan, Uganda, and Kenya.
 Uganda has one of the world’s most progressive refugee policies, providing newcomers with plots of lands and the means to become independent, contributing members of their new communities.

 UNHCR is funded by direct, voluntary contributions and our donors enable us to help refugees all over the world.
 Your support funds vital humanitarian work in South Sudan and the surrounding countries of asylum.

 Whether providing food security, emergency aid, temporary shelter, or education, your donation helps refugees to live with autonomy, dignity, and hope.
 Help us to provide life-saving support in South Sudan.